-Table 4-64: Lower Willamette effective shade results summarized as a mean over the entire model extent for the Current Condition and Restored Vegetation scenarios.
+Table 4-64: Lower Willamette effective shade results summarized as a mean over the entire model extent for the Current Condition and Restored Vegetation scenarios. - - -

-Mean - Stream Stream Stream Stream Current Mean Kilometers Kilometers Kilometers Kilometers Condition Restored Total with 0%- with 16%- with 26%- with 51%- Effective Vegetation Mean Stream 15% 25% 50% 100% Shade Effective Shade Kilometers Shade Shade Shade Shade (%) Shade (%) Gap (%) Assessed Gap Gap Gap Gap 64 77 13 201.5 141.5 22.2 26 11.8 but have a high proportion of shade gaps exceeding 50 percentage points.
+Mean Stream Stream Stream Current Mean Kilometers Kilometers Kilometers Stream Condition Restored Mean Total with 0%- with 16%- with 26%- Kilometers Effective Vegetation Shade Stream 15% 25% 50% with 51%- Shade Effective Gap Kilometers Shade Shade Shade 100% (%) Shade (%) (%) Assessed Gap Gap Gap Shade Gap 64 77 13 201.5 141.5 22.2 26 11.8

+Mean effective shade results stratified by DMA, stream, assessment unit and watershed can be found in TSD Appendix F. In general, cities have relatively fewer stream kilometers assessed, but have a high proportion of shade gaps exceeding 50 percentage points.
 For example, the City of Fairview has the highest mean effective shade gap (33 percentage points) of all the DMAs in the model extent yet had only 0.1 total stream kilometers assessed.
 Clackamas County and ODA also had relatively large mean effective shade gaps (20 percentage points each) with 13.3 and 13.5 total stream kilometers assessed, respectively.